 Whether you’re headed to Yosemite for your first family vacation or you’ve been a dozen times already, you may be looking for ideas to help your kids experience the best of this beautiful park.
 This list of ten activities in Yosemite is kid-approved and offers fun for the whole family.

-- Rent bikes at Half Dome Village (formerly Curry Village) or Yosemite Lodge recreation centers and ride around Yosemite Valley.
+- Rent bikes at Curry Village or Yosemite Valley Lodge recreation centers and ride around Yosemite Valley.
 Don’t worry about it being a tough ride; 12 miles of smooth, level paths make it easy for everybody to keep up.
 Bikes are available year-round, and bikes with kid-trailers attached are available for children too young to ride on their own.

 - Go for a hike on the quieter trails off Glacier Point Road.
 The easy trails to Taft Point and Sentinel Dome make good family hikes; each is only 2.2 miles round-trip.
 The Glacier Point Snack Stand is a nice stop for a tasty reward for all that hard work, and the view is amazing.
 If you’re there in the evening, there’s a ranger talk to get kids interested, and the point is a great place for stargazing with or without a telescope.

-- Sign up for rock climbing lessons at the Yosemite Mountaineering School.
+- Sign up for rock climbing lessons at the Yosemite Mountaineering School and Guide Service.
 The guides there are well equipped for beginners of all ages, and kids will always get a kick out of permission to climb all over everything.

 - Go see a live show at the Yosemite Theater.
 Kids’ tickets are discounted.

-- Take a trip through history at the Pioneer Yosemite History Museum in Wawona and treat everybody to a ride in a horse-drawn wagon.
+- Take a trip through history at the Pioneer Yosemite History Center in Wawona and treat everybody to a ride in a horse-drawn wagon.

 - In early summer, float in a raft on the Merced River.
 You’ll start your river journey at Half Dome Village and meander three miles downstream to a shuttle bus that’ll return you to your starting point.
 Since rafting is generally only safe in June and July, a nice alternative for water fun later in summer is a swim at Sentinel Beach.